mendix/docs/howto7/integration/consume-a-rest-service.md

 **This how-to will teach you how to do the following:**

-* How to create a GET REST Service
+* How to create a GET REST service
-* How to create a POST REST Service
+* How to create a POST REST service

 ## 2 Prerequisites